-So people who are accustomed to contractive strength training (such as bodybuilders) will have a tough time holding poses such as Warrior 2.
+So people who are accustomed to contractive strength training (such as bodybuilders) may have a tough time holding poses such as Warrior 2.
 I’ve experimented with combining free weights and asana but I don’t find them to be very complimentary.
-There are asana classes that incorporate free weights, but I have no experience with them as they never interested me.

 Asana and Cardio: Any kind of joint impacting exercise should be done BEFORE practicing asana.
 Asana opens the joints and so it’s counterintuitive to the body to run on a treadmill after taking an asana class.
 While there are cardio machines like exercise bikes and ellipticals that don’t impact the joints, they do tighten the muscles.
 I do have a running practice and I’ll warm up for five minutes beforehand and then cool down with a twenty minute sequence of gentle poses.

 This brings up another common mistake, which is when people will arrive at an asana class after it’s started or leave early (sometimes both).
 I’ve seen people arrive as much as a half an hour after the class has started, fully expecting to be able to join in.
 This is partly due to their lack of awareness, but also because many instructors don’t say anything to them.
 This is irresponsible of the instructor, but most businesses gauge the success of a class on attendance numbers.
 For your own safety you should plan to attend an asana class in it’s entirety.
 You wouldn’t jump on a treadmill and start it off at your peak speed, nor would you finish a weight lifting session without stretching.